ZeldOcarina/nu-dentistry/sedation-dentistry.md

   columns: '1'
   superheading:
   heading: SAME-DAY DENTAL PROCEDURES
-  text: WE MAKE SURE YOU NEVER HAVE TO WAIT TO GET THE TREATMENT YOU NEED.
+  text: WE MAKE SURE YOU NEVER HAVE TO WAIT TO GET THE TREATMENT YOU NEED
   content: |-
     Major dental procedures can take a lot of time to complete.
 When multiple treatments are needed, it can take way too much time to get them done separately.
 However, sedation dentistry allows you to comfortably get a brand new smile in a single visit with same-day dental procedures.